-Following the Second World War, Bremerhaven was the most important supply port for the American armed forces in Europe and was the destination for the "United States", the "America", and the ships of Norddeutscher Lloyd on the transatlantic route.
+Following the Second World War, Bremerhaven was the most important supply port for the American armed forces in Europe [one famous passenger was Elvis Presley, who came to Germany as a soldier via Columbus Station] and was the destination for the "United States", the "America", and the ships of Norddeutscher Lloyd on the transatlantic route.
 Since the scheduled transatlantic crossings ended during the early 1960s as a result of the increase in air traffic, the facility in Bremen has been used for cruise shipping and has developed into a significant location for the industry.

 Also, a Maritime Cruise, Ferry and Events Centre with a hotel is planned.
 However, this centre is not to be financed under Objective 2.